gemfire/gemfire-examples/wanDelta/README.md

   ~ SPDX-License-Identifier: Apache-2.0
   -->

-# Geode WAN Delta replication example
+# GemFire WAN Delta replication example

-This example demonstrates Geode support for asynchronous WAN replication between clusters using Delta objects.
-WAN replication allows remote Geode clusters to automatically keep their region data consistent through the use of gateway senders and receivers.
-A gateway sender distributes region events to another, remote Geode cluster.
-A gateway receiver configures a physical connection for receiving region events from gateway senders in remote Geode clusters.
+This example demonstrates GemFire support for asynchronous WAN replication between clusters using Delta objects.
+WAN replication allows remote GemFire clusters to automatically keep their region data consistent through the use of gateway senders and receivers.
+A gateway sender distributes region events to another, remote GemFire cluster.
+A gateway receiver configures a physical connection for receiving region events from gateway senders in remote GemFire clusters.
 The gateway senders and receivers can be configured in several different topologies based on specific business needs.
-For more information on example topologies and associated use cases see Geode documentation on [Multi-site WAN Configuration](http://geode.apache.org/docs/guide/topologies_and_comm/multi_site_configuration/chapter_overview.html) and [WAN Delta](http://geode.apache.org/docs/guide/topologies_and_comm/multi_site_configuration/chapter_overview.html).
+For more information on example topologies and associated use cases see GemFire documentation on [Multi-site WAN Configuration](http://geode.apache.org/docs/guide/topologies_and_comm/multi_site_configuration/chapter_overview.html) and [WAN Delta](http://geode.apache.org/docs/guide/topologies_and_comm/multi_site_configuration/chapter_overview.html).